MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_mute_retrieve_state.md

 ## -description

-TBD - EVT_ACX_MUTE_RETRIEVE_STATE tells the driver that request to retrieve the mute state has made???.
+TBD - EVT_ACX_MUTE_RETRIEVE_STATE tells the driver that a request to retrieve the mute state has been made???.

 ## -parameters